-Information for firms affected by our work on the use of commission in the motor finance industry.
+Information for lenders and brokers affected by our work on the use of commission in the motor finance industry.

 We previously extended the time firms have to send customers final responses for motor finance complaints involving a discretionary commission arrangement (DCA).
 We’ve now extended the time firms have to deal with motor finance complaints where non-discretionary commission was involved.